shaily29-eng/Music-Trend-Analysis/Spotify Hit Prediction of Songs/README.txt

 	- time_signature: An estimated overall time signature of a track.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).

-	- chorus_hit: This the the author's best estimate of when the chorus would start for the track.
+	- chorus_hit: This is the best estimate of when the chorus would start for the track.
 Its the timestamp of the start of the third section of the track (in milliseconds).
 This feature was extracted from the data recieved by the API call for Audio Analysis of that particular track.

 	- sections: The number of sections the particular track has.
 This feature was extracted from the data recieved by the API call for Audio Analysis of that particular track.